 Liquidity determines how much slippage you experience on orders.
 On a liquid exchange, a $10,000 BTC market buy moves the price by a fraction of a basis point.
 On a thin market, the same order might move the price by 0.1-0.3%, which destroys your entry price before you've started.

-Execution Speed and Uptime
+Execution and Availability

 Charting and Analysis Tools